amtep/tiger/filter.md

 ### File

-You can target files and folders.
+You can target files, folders, and glob patterns.
 Reports that mention the file will be matched by this trigger.

 Example:

 - `file = common/` This matches any report that mentions a file inside the `common/` directory.
 - `file = history/characters/afar.txt` This matches any report that mentions that specific file.
+- `file = "localization/**/afar_l_*.yml"` This matches any report that mentions a file which matches the pattern.

 ### Text